davidsblom/FOAM-FSI/README.md

 FOAM-FSI
 ========

-First, compile foam-extend-3.1.
-Additionally, install the dependencies blas and lapack.
+First, compile foam-extend-3.1, the nextRelease branch.

 To compile the FSI library: